jarecsni/nodeviz-testapp/tasks.md

     - Widget loading fails for the first time
     - Move Node out into nodeviz project and test

+28/05
+Widget loading: cannot reproduce the issue
+Node test is positive, I have added it to the nodeviz project.
+Working on extracting the firebase stuff from the todo component.

+Managed to reproduce the issue, and fixed, now all widgets are discovered and registered before we mark the initialisation as done and resolve the promise.

+>> NEXT
+1) Externalise the registry
+2) ?

+I'm not too sure where to go next.
+A sudden idea is serialising and deserialising the app graph which is a must have step for dynamically building apps.
+But for that, we might need a third example app.

 ##### T2:
 Use the framework store User to store todos under a specific user.
 ##### T3: